-The Nomination and Remuneration Committee comprises of three Directors namely Mr. Chetan H. Mehta as Chairman and Mr. Mitesh J. Kuvadia and Mr. Bhavin S. Shah as members.
+The Nomination and Remuneration Committee have been reconstituted w.e.f.
+10th February, 2024 and it comprises of three Directors namely Mr. Arvind M. Shah as Chairman and Mr. Bhavin S. Shah and Mr. Nilesh K. Shah as members.

 The Nomination and Remuneration Committee identifies persons who are qualified to become Directors and who may be appointed in senior management in accordance with the criteria laid down and to recommend to the Board their appointment and/or removal.
 The Committee formulates the criteria for determining qualifications, positive attributes and independence of a Director, and recommend to the Board a policy, relating to the remuneration for the Directors, key managerial personnel and other employees.